mehulkar/mehulkar.com/source/blog/2022/06/technical-debt-terms.md

 In other words, sloppy usage and practice of the debt metaphor is a downward spiral into "everything is terrible and we can't have nice things."

-**But there is hope!**
+But there is hope!

 If we can fool ourselves into turning technical debt into engineering projects, we can also do the opposite!
 There are two ways to tune yourself into this
 mindset:

-1. When you hear talk of engineering projects (often called infrastructural projects), see if you can trace the origins of the demand for this project.
+1. When you hear about engineering or infrastructural projects, see if you can trace the origins of the project.
 Ask: Why do we need to do this project now?
 What socio-technical decisions led to the need for this project?
     Was it preventable?
 How?

     This is the part where I directly contradict Richard's tweet above.
-In theory, you can't retroactively call "bad code" (or bad decisions) technical debt after the fact.
+In theory, you can't retroactively call "bad code" (or bad decisions) technical debt.
     But in practice, I'm not sure it's useful to be dogmatic about it either.
-In practice, all sorts of things are labeled technical debt, and the label is *rarely* applied consciously at the point it's taken on.
-So why shouldn't we work backwards from the demand for engineering work to the point at which it could have been a conscious decision?
-Why shouldn't this retroactive labeling be a tool in our kits for justifying and accounting for engineering work?
+In practice, many things become labeled technical debt, and the label is rarely applied consciously at the point it's taken on.
+So why *shouldn't* we work backwards from the demand for engineering work to the point at which it could have been avoided?
+    Why shouldn't this retroactive labeling be part of our toolkit for justifying and accounting for engineering work ahead of time?

-2. When you hear the words "we'll come back to this" or "for now", ask "when" and "how".
+2. When you hear "we'll come back to this" or "for now", ask "when" and "how".
     Press yourself and your team to make a plan and get project managers involved.

     <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">If you&#39;re looking for where tech debt comes from, look for the words &quot;for now&quot; and &quot;workaround&quot;. <br><br>If you&#39;re looking for why features are moving slowly, look for the words &quot;long term&quot; and the sanctimonious &quot;the REAL fix&quot;.</p>&mdash; Mehul Kar (@mehulkar) <a href="https://twitter.com/mehulkar/status/1172279670894522368?ref_src=twsrc%5Etfw">September 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>